-- The Audit Committee has delegated to the Chair of the Audit Committee the authority to effect such pre-approval from time to time.
-The Chair must, however, present all pre-approvals of non-audit services to the Audit Committee at the first meeting of the Audit Committee subsequent to such pre-approval. - Certain permitted services are pre-approved with an envelope by the Audit Committee and thereafter only require approval by the Chief Financial Officer prior to the engagement.
+- The Audit Committee has delegated to the Chair of the Audit Committee the authority to pre-approve services from time to time.
+The Chair must, however, present all pre-approved non-audit services to the Audit Committee at the next regularly scheduled meeting. - Certain permitted services are pre-approved with an envelope by the Audit Committee and thereafter only require approval by the Chief Financial Officer prior to the engagement.
 For services not covered by the pre-approved envelopes and costs in excess of the pre-approved amounts, separate requests for pre-approval must be submitted to the Audit Committee. - At each meeting of the Audit Committee, a consolidated summary of all fees by service type is presented including a breakdown of fees incurred within each of the pre-approved envelopes.